fhausmann/deepgrp_reproducibility/README.rst

 Training
 --------
-Training of DeepGRP can be done with the jupyter notebook `Training_deepgrp.ipynb`__ and `dna-nn`__ with `Training_dnabrnn.ipynb`__.
+Training of DeepGRP can be done with the Jupyter notebook `Training_deepgrp.ipynb`__ and `dna-nn`__ with `Training_dnabrnn.ipynb`__.